AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/actions-in-the-msi-panel/add-to-marketo-campaign/add-a-lead-contact-to-a-marketo-campaign-from-salesforce.md

 ---

-# Escolher uma ação no Insight de vendas {#choose-an-action-in-sales-insight}
+# Escolher uma ação no Sales Insight {#choose-an-action-in-sales-insight}

 As seguintes ações estão disponíveis no menu suspenso Sales Insight no Salesforce Classic e Lightning: